The Costco Wholesale warehouse in Teterboro was a pleasure to shop in before noon today, above and below.

 By VICTOR E. SASSON

-A third snowy nor'easter in three weeks was predicted, but the storm fizzled this morning.
+A third snowy nor'easter in less than three weeks was predicted, but the storm fizzled this morning.

 Still, wind and rain lashed my face as I bent forward to walk across the parking lot to the entrance of Costco Wholesale.